 To start, we took the polyester cylinder out of the highlighter and squeezed it to extract as much of the ink as we could.
 The easiest way was to use our fingers, so be prepared for a little mess.

-Next, my 3 year old, Q, very carefully added a raw egg to each of the glasses and covered them with white vinegar.
+Next, my 3 year-old, Q, very carefully added a raw egg to each of the glasses.
+Then, we covered them with white vinegar.
 The pink and orange solutions were very bright, but the solution with the yellow highlighter turned almost clear when the vinegar was added.

-Now all we had to do was wait.
+Now that the bouncy egg experiment was underway, all we had to do was wait.
 We could see bubbles forming on the surface of the egg almost immediately, but we had to wait a couple of days to see the real results.

 Two days later, we checked on our eggs and found that the shells had disintegrated.
 He gently rubbed the shell with his fingers to reveal the membrane below.